The Problem

 ![]() Worship Group |

-Transformational gifting is a fundraising model that involves cultivating large donations that can significantly impact The Mission.
-These legacy-sized gifts help to launch programs, build facilities and create endowment(s).
+Transformational gifting cultivates large donations that create an impact.
+These legacy-sized gifts help to launch programs, build facilities and create endowments.
 What could your church do with a transformational gift?

 Mission Gifting can help.
 There are about 85 million families in the U.S. 5% operate a business doing more than $1 million in revenue.
 5% of those already tithe to a church.
 1 of 7 businesses sell each year.

-Annually, that is 30,000 businesses owned by Christian tithers who - with some stewardship - could make a transformational sized gift to church ministry.
+Annually, that's 30,000 businesses owned by Christian tithers who - with some stewardship - could make a transformational sized gift to church ministry.